 [Where humans and animals still share their paths - 2]

 4200 years and a hiking trail

 An untouched nature in the strict sense will not find those, who walk on this trail.
 As far as we know, about 1990, the Polar Route was marked as a long-distance hiking trail.
 But this area between the great ice and the coast, the largest ice-free area on the west coast of Greenland, has long been, since 4200 years, when the first humans set foot on Greenland, a cultural landscape, on which many people walked on foot, or travelled by the dog sledge, kayak or Umiaq in east-west direction back and forth.
 That means, this hiking area is older than the pyramids of Egypt.
-As long as people live in Greenland, they have lived here, and there are hundreds of archaeological sites in the area that testify it.
+As long as people live in Greenland, they also used this area as a hunting ground in summer, and there are hundreds of archaeological sites in the area that testify it.
 "Untouched," whatever that word means, is the way and the landscape through which it leads, not.
 But it did not change its face, it still looks almost as it did the day, when the first human set foot on it.
 This is unique, and that is the message that, what one gets, if one can read the imprints on the trail.

 The people, who have left this message on the trail in past millennia and centuries, certainly did not have a scientifically based concept of sustainability - but they have practiced it!
-If a way can have a message for the world, that's one.
+If a way can have a message for the world today, that's one.